-The fracture care fee includes all office visits for 90 days following the treatment of your fracture.
+- 90 days of normal, uncomplicated, follow-up care.
 It does not include x-rays, anesthesia, additional cast materials, or any braces or splints that may be required during your fracture treatment.

 If you have any questions or concerns regarding our fracture care fees, please contact our insurance personnel at 717.560.4140.

 Even though we attempt to make your cast as comfortable as possible, you may still have discomfort.
 Some pain and swelling immediately after your cast is applied is common.
 Remember to elevate your cast to help reduce swelling.
 While in the cast, you should not be in any pain, but swelling may cause pressure in your cast for the first 48 to 72 hours.
 This may cause your affected limb to feel snug or tight in the cast.
 It should feel more comfortable within 1-2 days.
 Humidity or weather in general can cause fluctuation in swelling.
 It is completely normal for the cast to be somewhat loose after the swelling resolves.
 However, being able to easily move your foot and ankle around within the cast is counterproductive in trying to stabilize the fracture during the healing period.

 You may tape some fabric softener sheets over the outside of the cast.
 If you develop a rash from the fabric softener, stop using immediately.
 Click here for cast care instructions.